Mapwize/mapwize-examples-android/README.md

 ### MapUIActivity

-Show how to integrate the MapwizeUI Fragment in your application
+Shows how to integrate the MapwizeUI Fragment in your application

+### ShowDirectionActivity

+Shows how to Search and Display a direction between two places